mbjarland/manifest-parboiled/README.md

 * Throws an IOException.
 Just to be sure you got that right: not a specific exception, an IOException.
-Catching IOException will also catch things like FileNotFond, MalformedURLException, ZipExceptionk, etc. So the only way to figure out if this was a manifest parsing exception is to read the source code for Attributes.java, find all messages it can send out, and then proceed to proudly do string parsing on the message contained in the caught excpetion.
+Catching IOException will also catch things like FileNotFond, MalformedURLException, ZipException, etc. So the only way to figure out if this was a manifest parsing exception is to read the source code for Attributes.java, find all messages it can send out, and then proceed to proudly do string parsing on the message contained in the caught excpetion.
 Yeah, way to go.